View all connectors

 I’m seeing “no_resource” error from API response

-This indicates that you don’t have admin access to the enterprise account.
+This indicates that you don’t have admin access to the enterprise or organization account.
 Use the curl commands above to verify access to the required endpoints.

 Copilot has been connected but all of my reports are blank

-This indicates that a Copilot metrics API access policy has not yet been enabled for your enterprise.
+This indicates that a Copilot metrics API access policy has not yet been enabled for your enterprise or organization.
+For org-level connections, enable it per organization at https://github.com/organizations/ORGANIZATION_NAME/settings/copilot/policies.